LCSB-BioCore/FBCModelTests.jl/README.md

 There are currently 2 main test suites implemented:

 - [FROG reproducibility and curation checks](https://www.ebi.ac.uk/biomodels/curation/fbc)
-- [Memote](https://memote.readthedocs.io/)-style model consistency and annotation checks
+- [MEMOTE](https://memote.readthedocs.io/)-style model consistency and annotation checks

 ## FROG

-You can generate FROG reports using function `frog_generate_report` and compare the "compatibility" of two reports using `frog_compare_reports`.
-See the inline documentation for more details.
+You can generate FROG reports using function `FROG.generate_report` and compare the "compatibility" of two reports using `FROG.compare_reports`.
+See the documentation for more details.

 The supposed workflow with FROG reports is the following: